AnalogJ/thesparktree-blog/_posts/2024-01-21-go-serverless-framework-newrelic.md

 Next, we need to add the [Serverless Framework Newrelic Lambda Layer Plugin](https://github.com/newrelic/serverless-newrelic-lambda-layers)

-This plugin allows us to add the Newrelic Lambda Layer to our function, which contains a Newrelic agent that will send data to Newrelic.
+This plugin allows us to add the Newrelic Lambda Layer to our function, which contains a Newrelic agent that our Newrelic `go-agent` sdk will use send data to Newrelic.

-We need to install the Serverless plugin, specify the provider runtime and then specify the configuration.
+We need to install the Serverless plugin, specify the `provider` runtime and then specify the configuration.

 - `accountId` - this is the `YOUR_NR_ACCOUNT_ID` value from Step 1
 - `apiKey` - this is the `YOUR_NEW_RELIC_USER_KEY` value from Step 1